mrkuz/kradle/README.md

 Adds the task `generateDocumentation`, which uses [Dokka](https://kotlin.github.io/dokka/) to generate a HTML documentation based on
 KDoc comments.
 The documentation can be found under _build/docs_.

-Package and module documentation can be placed in files _package.md_ or _module.md_ in the project or any source directory.
+Package and module documentation can be placed in _package.md_ or _module.md_ in the project or any source directory.

 Plugins used: [Dokka Plugin](https://plugins.gradle.org/plugin/org.jetbrains.dokka)